 As wonderful as the spa was, it took money (and especially time) that wasn’t often in the budget.

 At the same time, I loved how my skin felt after my time at the spa, so I wanted to find a way to recreate the effects at home without the time or expense.

 I turned to another childhood passion- making homemade beauty products, and experimented with some of the recipes that they’d used at the spa.

-This face mask is one of my most recent concoctions, and already a favorite.
+This face mask is one of my favorite concoctions.

 Vitamin C Face Mask

 During a podcast interview with skin-expert Dr. Trevor Cates, she mentioned that the skin is naturally very slightly acidic and that it needs skin care products with this lower pH as well for optimal healthy and elasticity.